zestsoftware/jquery.pyproxy/README.rst

       ["jq('.nice_divs').css({'width': '200px'})",
        "jq('.nice_divs').fadeIn(10)"]

-The third one is that the callback are not handled, so you can not use something like this::
+The second one is that the callback are not handled, so you can not use something like this::

       >>> jq('.animated').show(10, 'my_callback')